mookiedog/umod4-PCB/ChangeList.md

 Captures problems and workarounds with the existing 4V0b PCB revisions.
 Identifies potential improvements for future revisions.

-## Power Supply Changes
+## Note: Power Supply Simplification

-At the moment, the Umod4 is powered from the PicoW, indirectly powered by switched +5V.
-When the key switches off, the PicoW loses power, meaning that the EP RP2040 loses power too.

-Proposal

-1) Add a new power supply with an active high enable, which is quite common.
-1) The regulator is always powered by unswitched +12V coming in through a fuse, probably with some noise-reduction circuitry too
-1) The enable signal will be powered by switched +5V arriving through a diode, then a pulldown resistor to the enable pin.
-1) When the key is switched ON, the +5V signal will override the pulldown, the regulator will start, and the WP and EP will boot.
-1) As each of the EP and WP boot, they will configure an IO pin that drives a shared KEEP_ALIVE signal through a diode that is wired to the pulldown resistor.
-By driving KEEP_ALIVE to 3.3V, the power supply remains enabled, even if +5V goes away.
-    1) if +5V fails before the processor has booted to the point of configuring KEEP_ALIVE, then the umod4 power will fail.
-This is not a problem because the system will not yet be in a state where the power loss will harm anything.
-1) When +5V fails, the WP will notice.
-    1) The EP can continue to do what it wants, or it could shut down to save a few mA.
-    1) when the WP decides that it has nothing to do, it programs the KEEP_ALIVE GPIO driver to be disconnected.
-The pulldown on KEEP_ALIVE will disable the regulator.
-    1) Reasons to stay powered up:
-        1) Timeout-related: like "stay alive for 5 mins in case the user connects via bluetooth to do something"
-        1) stay alive if the board detects that it is home by being able to connect to the home wifi network
-        1) check and see if there is anything to do because it is 'home', like check for software updates
-        1) unload log data from SD card to a data log server via the home network
-    1) Once everything is taken care of, it might wait for an additional 5 mins and then shut down.
-    1) Another possibility would be to stay powered as long as the unswitched +12 supply showed indications of being connected to a charger, or at least to stay powered longer before shutting down due to inactivity
+The power supply changes from the previous checking have been deleted.
+To get umod4 power and the resulting wifi connection, it turns out that a much simpler solution is to just use a USB extension cable that plugs into the Pico W.
+If the extension cable gets plugged into a USB charger while parked, the umod4 will be active.

 ## V4.0b Resolved Problems

 The following issues were detected and resolved during bringup:

 1)	__HC11_RESET_IN circuitry is not permitting HC11 to run__
     1. Issue: ECU uses a pullup on HC11_RESET, but the voltage divider formed by R8/R9 is too much of a load to let HC11_RESET to go high enough to let the ECU run
     1. Workaround: Remove R9.
     1. The HC11_RESET_IN feature is not usable, had minimal usefulness in the first place, and will be removed in the next version.

-2)	__ECU can’t operate without SW running on a PicoW to enable the bus buffers__ This was annoying during early development, and adds another point of failure if the WP/PicoW were to fail during operation.
+2)	__ECU can’t operate without SW running on a PicoW to enable the bus buffers via ADDR_EN____

+    This was annoying during early development, and adds another point of failure if the WP/PicoW were to fail during operation.
     1. Workaround: Remove R17 and ground the resistor pad closest to the ‘7’ of the silkscreen ‘R17’.
     This permanently enables the bus driver instead of requiring that the PicoW must enable the bus buffers via software.
-    1. The bus buffers should be enabled whenever the ECU +5V is present.
+    1. The bus buffers will be enabled whenever the ECU +5V is present.

 3)	__EP RP2040 does not boot reliably__
     1. Issue: The specific crystal spec'd on the BOM does not start up as fast as the Pico bootrom expects.
-See [here](https://forums.raspberrypi.com/viewtopic.php?t=334143) for more information on the topic
+    See [here](https://forums.raspberrypi.com/viewtopic.php?t=334143) for more information on the topic.
     1. Fix: No PCB fix is required.
 The umod4.h board file needs to define the following symbol:

             #define PICO_XOSC_STARTUP_DELAY_MULTIPLIER 64